scds/text-analysis-3/tmpython.md

 ## **2.** Import internal and external libraries (i.e. dependencies)
 Now, we will start writing our script in the Spyder editor (left pane in the default interface).
 Our first step is to import the libraries we just installed to let the console know that we require them.
 We will highlight when we use the various libraries in our code to give you a sense of where they fit in to the picture!

-After the initial code comments that Spyder provides for you (and which you can elaborate upon), type or copy / paste the following commands and comments:
+Begin by creating a new file in Spyder.
+After the initial code comments that Spyder provides for you, and which you can elaborate upon if you like, type or copy / paste the following commands and comments:

     # Import internal libraries: glob for grabbing docs from directory
     import glob

+    # Import external libraries: spaCy for tokenization, lemmatization and stopwords
+    import spacy
+    from spacy.lang.en import English                 # For other languages, refer to the SpaCy website: https://spacy.io/usage/models from spacy.lang.en.stop_words import STOP_WORDS   # Also need to update stopwords for other languages (e.g. spacy.lang.uk.stop_words for Ukrainian)

-    # Import external libraries: gensim for preprocessing and LDA
+    # Import external libraries: gensim to create models and do some additional preprocessing
     import gensim
     import gensim.corpora as corpora
     from gensim.utils import simple_preprocess
     from gensim.models import CoherenceModel

-    # Import external libraries: spaCy for tokenization, lemmatization and stopwords
-    import spacy
-    from spacy.lang.en import English                 # For other languages, refer to the SpaCy website: https://spacy.io/usage/models from spacy.lang.en.stop_words import STOP_WORDS   # Also need to update stopwords for other languages (e.g. spacy.lang.uk.stop_words for Ukrainian)

     # Import external libraries: pyLDA for vis
     import pyLDAvis
     import pyLDAvis.gensim_models as gensimvis

 You will note in the code above there is the option of working with texts in languages other than English.

 If you have not saved the script yet, go ahead and do so.
-Make a note of where you are saving the script, because you will as described below.
+Make a note of where you are saving the script, because you will need to save your text data relative to where the script is located as described below.

 <hr />

 ## **3.** Read the files containing the text data
 Our next step is to load our text files in a manner that they can be used; i.e. storing them in a list data structure in Python.
-We will employ the [`glob` library](https://docs.python.org/3/library/glob.html) we imported in the previous step.
+We will employ [the `glob` library](https://docs.python.org/3/library/glob.html) we imported in the previous step.
 The `glob` library allows us to grab the contents of a directory using pattern matching.

-In order to use the lines of code below, you will need to create a new directory (folder) in the folder that contains the python script you are creating called "corpus" and copy your text files to it.
+In order to use the lines of code below, you will need to create a new directory (folder) in the same folder that contains the python script you are creating.
+Call the folder "corpus" (note the reference to `'./corpus'` below) and copy your text files to it.

 For the lines of code below to run, the files must end with the `.txt` file extension - a commonly used file format in text analysis.
 Alternatively, you can replace `'/*.txt'` below with `'/*.doc'` or `'/*.docx'` but all your text files must have the same file extension.
+The number of characters you can work with - rather than the number of documents - is limited by SpaCy's default threshold, as will be discussed later in the lesson.

 The script will also work with a single text file in the "corpus" folder.

     # Read files from directory and create list from contents
     file_list = glob.glob('./corpus' + '/*.txt') # directory containing text (.txt) files